School Leaver CV: Template, Examples & Writing Guide

 - Reduced excessive spending on office supplies by negotiating a discount with a new supplier, saving £200 per month.

-There’s a challenge, too much money is being spent on office supplies.
-An action, negotiating a discount.
-And a result, an impressive monthly saving.
-It quantifies that saving, too, and that just means saying how much it was by writing the actual number.
-It’s another important way of showing an employer exactly how you can help
+There’s a challenge: too much money is being spent on office supplies.
+An action: negotiating a discount.
+As a result, an impressive monthly saving.

-When writing a CV for a school leaver, showcasing your skills is essential—but focus on the kind that employers want to see, not your personal challenges or party tricks.
+When writing a CV for a school leaver, showcasing key skills is essential – but focus on the kind that employers want to see, not your personal challenges or party tricks.

 - Start by reviewing the job advert and noting the specific skills it mentions.